-Sharon Bomstad is the features editor at the West Central Tribune in Willmar, Minn., and is the editor of the newspaper's lifestyle magazine Live it!, as well as the new business publication Business2Business.
-She has been an employee of the West Central Tribune for more than 30 years.
+Sharon Bomstad is the features editor at the West Central Tribune in Willmar, Minn., and is the editor of the newspaper's Live it!
+Magazine.
+She has been an employee of the West Central Tribune for more than 35 years.

 - Member for

 IMPACT of Agriculture in Kandiyohi County magazine now available online By definition, agriculture seems simple enough – growing crops and animals to provide for the masses.
 The reach of agriculture, however, goes beyond the fathomable and, in all reality, stretches to most anything imaginable.